Hrizaln/Hrizaln/README.md

-# 👋 Hi, I'm Rifki Hendriyana
+# 👋 Hi, I'm Rifky Hendriana

 🎓 I'm a Computer and Network Engineering student from Yasti Cisaat Vocational High School, passionate about networking, automation, and digital education.
 I'm also the creator behind *AILUA*, a content initiative on TikTok to simplify complex tech topics through shared experiences.